chimericdream/worldofpannotia.com/src/_epic_feats/death-of-enemies.md

 feat:
   types: ["Epic"]
   prerequisite: |
-    Bane of Enemies, _survival_ 30 ranks, five or more favored enemies.
+    Bane of Enemies, {% skill_link survival %} 30 ranks, five or more favored enemies.
   benefit: |
     Any time the character scores a critical hit against one of his or her favored enemies, it must make a Fortitude save (DC 10 + &#189; character's ranger class level + character's Wisdom modifier) or die instantly.
   special: |